ramaeondev/therama.dev/aboutme.md

 ## About Me

-Hi, I'm Rama — a Senior Software Engineer at HCL Tech who loves building high-impact web applications and sharing ideas through side projects like `therama.dev`.
+Hi, I'm Rama — a Senior Software Engineer at Wipro who loves building high-impact web applications and sharing ideas through side projects like `therama.dev`.

 ### What I Do
 - Architect and ship performant javascript applications with clean, reusable component patterns.